mbielski/wobot/README.md

  - `callback` in the form of `function (err, stanza)`.
    - `err` is a string representation of the error, if any.
    - `stanza` is the full response stanza, an `xmpp.Element`.

+# Running the bot as a Windows Service
+The bot can be run as a Windows service.

+- Open an administrator command prompt on the server where the Wobot will run and change to the directory where the `installService.js` file resides.
+- Type `node installService.js`

+#Changing or Removing the Windows Service
+If you have to change the path to the file that runs Wobot, you need to perform the following steps:

+- Stop the service
+- Run the removeService.js file
+- Change the path/file name in both removeService.js and installService.js to match what you have changed it to
+- Run the installService.js file

+Changing the file name or location should be an absolute Last Resort!

 # Legal stuff

 Copyright (c) 2011 Christian Joudrey.
 See LICENSE for details.

+Updates and Wobot as a Windows Service Copyright (c) 2018 Michael Bielski.
+Same license applies.

 Node.js is an official trademark of Joyent.
 This module is not formally related to or endorsed by the official Joyent Node.js open source or commercial project.